Neural Repair - Coordinator: Laura Calzà

 1. Experimental neurological diseases and injuries.
 2. Rare diseases with a prevalent neurological phenotype.
 3. Complex cell systems based on stem cells for testing innovative therapeutic solutions.

 2. Rare diseases with a prevalent neurological phenotype.
-Our group, starting from its experience in the analysis of the neurological phenotype from birth to adulthood and in collaboration with national and international research laboratories, is characterizing new models of transgenic mice and testing gene, enzyme replacement and dietary therapies for numerous gene diseases (Alport, Pompe, AGU, CDKL5, spastic paraparesis, chronic intestinal pseudo-obstruction, etc.).
+Our group, starting from its experience in the analysis of the neurological phenotype from birth to adulthood and in collaboration with national and international research laboratories, is characterizing new models of transgenic mice (KO and KI) and testing gene, enzyme replacement and dietary therapies for numerous genetic diseases (Alport, Pompe, AGU, CDKL5, Laman, GRIN2A, etc.).
+In parallel, it studies patient-derived cell systems carrying the same mutations (fibroblasts and iPSC).

 3. Complex cell systems based on stem cells for testing innovative therapeutic solutions.
 Starting from a consolidated experience in the isolation and in vitro study of embryonic and neural stem cells, we develop complex and three-dimensional cell culture systems, including biomaterials and microfluidics systems (organ-on-chip).
 These systems are mainly used for screening the biological effects of drugs and chemicals, and analyzed using cell-based high content analysis technologies.